kelseyhightower/pipeline/README.md

 done
 ```

-#### Update the pipeline-application
+#### Modify the Pipeline Application

-In this section you will update the pipeline application and push the changes to a new branch on your pipeline-application GitHub repository.
+In this section you will modify the pipeline application and push the changes to a new branch on your pipeline-application GitHub repository.

+Configure git to ensure the hub command line utility uses the HTTPS protocol will working with GitHub repositories:

 ```
 git config --global hub.protocol https
 ```

+Configure a git credential helper to use the `hub-credential-helper` utility when authenticating to GitHub:

 ```
 git config --global credential.https://github.com.helper /usr/local/bin/hub-credential-helper
 ```

-Clone the `pipeline-application` GitHub repository:
+Clone the `pipeline-application` GitHub repository to the current directory:

 ```
 hub clone ${GITHUB_USERNAME}/pipeline-application
 ```

+Change into the `pipeline-application` directory and create a new branch named `new-message`:

 ```
 cd pipeline-application